Susan Hampton: Biography

 Two essays, "Blood" (7000w) and "Scale by Scale" (4000w) are collected in anthologies.

 After graduating from Newcastle Teacher's College Susan went on to a BA (honours) in English Literature, studying at Newcastle, Macquarie and Sydney Universities.
 In the 1980s she taught writing at UTS in Sydney.
 She has a son and two granddaughters.
 Her work as a Writer-in-Residence included the Australian National University, the University of Canberra, the University of New England, and Varuna Writer's Retreat, where she taught editing.

-In 1977 she was a joint winner of the Patricia Hackett Prize (Westerly), and in 1979 won the Dame Mary Gilmore Award for poetry.
+In 1977, she was a joint winner of the Patricia Hackett Prize (Westerly), and in 1979 won the Dame Mary Gilmore Award for poetry.
 She also won the Shire of Eltham Short Story Award.

 Hampton has also edited trade fiction and non-fiction books including Stravinsky's Lunch (Drusilla Modjeska), Gilgamesh (Joan London), and The Poison Principle (Gail Bell), which have all won major prizes.

-Hampton's latest book News of the Insect World (poems, Five Islands Press, 2009) riffs on infinity, nightclubs, fugues, Caracas, the cordless drill, Dante's Purgatory, and scarabs and dragonflies.
+Hampton's book News of the Insect World (poems, Five Islands Press, 2009) riffs on infinity, nightclubs, fugues, Caracas, the cordless drill, Dante's Purgatory, and scarabs and dragonflies.

+Her memoir, Anything Can Happen, was published in 2024.
+It won the 2025 Victorian Premier's Prize for Nonfiction.